March 25, 1558 – French friar and explorer Marcos de Niza passed away around age 63 in Mexico.

 March 25, 1634 – The first settlers arrived in Maryland, which Lord Baltimore founded as a Catholic colony.

-March 25, 1774 - The British Parliament passed the Boston Port Act.
-The act closed the port of Boston and demanded funds to pay for the tea that had been dumped into Boston Harbor during the Boston Tea Party on Dec.
+March 25, 1774 - The British Parliament passed the Boston Port Act, which closed the port of Boston and demanded funds to pay for the tea that had been dumped into Boston Harbor during the Boston Tea Party on Dec.
 16, 1773.

 March 25, 1776 - The Continental Congress authorized a medal for General George Washington.